 Przewalski's horse is a truly wild horse, native to parts of Asia and Eastern Europe, that is critically endangered.
 Conservation efforts have included breeding programs and releasing young horses back into the wild.

 Wild horses have been reintroduced into Mongolia, China, and Russia.
-One of the largest herds is in the de facto nature preserve surrounding the former nuclear site Chernobyl in Ukraine.
+One of the largest herds is in the de facto nature preserve surrounding the former nuclear site Chornobyl in Ukraine.

 The Mustangs of the American west are actually descendants of wild horses.
 They are protected animals with about 30,000 running free on various public lands today.